-The Asset Management division continued its strong growth path, increasing AUM to £1.7 billion, revenues by 19% to £21.7 million and pre-tax profits by 32% to £3.4 million.
+The Asset Management division recorded a very strong performance in the period, increasing revenues by 40% to £30.5 million and nearly doubling pre-tax profits to £6.7 million.

-Puma Investments, the UK fund management business, recorded important strategic gains, the highlight of which was the securing of a new £300 million funding line from US based Waterfall Asset Management to support the ongoing growth of the Puma Property Finance business.
+Puma Investments, the UK fund management business, recorded important strategic gains, the highlight of which was the securing of a new £300 million funding line from US based Waterfall Asset Management for deployment by the Puma Property Finance business as part of its ongoing growth.

-The new funding line provides the business with the ability to fund larger loans of up to $\mathfrak{L}50m$ at attractive rates to professional developers across all sectors and geographies in the UK and Ireland.
-The Puma Property Finance business is approaching $\mathfrak{L}1$ billion of funding provided to UK development projects, with a solid track record and a healthy pipeline for further deployment in 2022 and beyond.
+The new funding line has provided the business with the ability to fund larger loans of up to £50m at attractive rates to professional developers across all sectors and geographies in the UK and Ireland.
+The first two loans from this funding line were signed during the period, helping to take the Puma Property Finance business past £1 billion of funding provided to UK development projects.